 4.7 WIS-TechSpec-6: Managing operations of the WIS

-4.7.1 Operators of WIS nodes and Global Services shall contribute to the monitoring of WIS by providing metrics as specified in the Guidance on technical specifications of WIS 2.0.
+4.7.1 Operators of WIS nodes and Global Services shall contribute to the monitoring of WIS by providing metrics as specified in the Guide to the WIS Vol. II (WMO-No. 1061).

-4.7.2 A Global Monitor shall collect metrics from WIS nodes and Global Services, as specified in the Guidance on technical specifications of WIS 2.0.
+4.7.2 A Global Monitor shall collect metrics from WIS nodes and Global Services, as specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.7.3 A Global Monitor shall provide a portal providing visualization of WIS performance.